 For many, acne isn't an adolescent right of passage; it's a problem that carries into adulthood.
 Those of us who still have acne-ridden skin know that it's an ongoing battle to not only treat the blemishes already on our faces but to prevent them from ever coming back, be it with oral medication or topical treatments that are either prescribed or over-the-counter.

-Sometimes the best thing to do when fighting acne is to go back to basics, to go natural.
+But sometimes the best thing to do when fighting acne is go back to the basics—or go natural.
 We spoke to UMA Oils founder Shrankhla Holecek, S.W.
-Basics founder Adina Grigore, and celebrity facialist and founder of Joanna Vargas Salon, Joanna Vargas, about the natural remedies for acne.
+Basics founder Adina Grigore, celebrity facialist Joanna Vargas of Joanna Vargas Salon, and board-certified dermatologist Dendy Engelman, MD, FACMS, FAAD, about the natural remedies for acne.

 Apple Cider Vinegar

 "It's the best astringent in nature because it helps to balance the skin’s pH, making you both less oily and less dry," says Grigore of ACV.
 But beware, because apple cider vinegar is very pungent, you should dilute the substance before using it.
 "I recommend using a mixture of one part vinegar to four parts water.
 Apply to your face with cotton or a spritzer.
 No need to wash it off," she says.